top of page

 All pupils are encouraged to participate in our annual trip to the beach, residential stays, our Annual Ski Trip and our Harvest and Christmas celebrations.

 All pupils are encouraged to take part in sports day, school plays and assemblies and creative week workshops.
 No pupil is excluded from taking part in these activities because of their SEN or disability.
 Ensuring a child's safety and that of others is a key component to safeguard all pupils.
-Risk assessments are carried out for pupils when needed.
+Risk assessments are carried out for pupils where needed.

 Support for Development